 Response Deadline.
-The deadline for filing responses to a motion scheduled under the conventional procedure may be no later than 3 business days before the hearing date, and this 3-day period may be included within the required notice period;
+The deadline for filing responses to a motion scheduled under the conventional procedure may be no later than three business days before the hearing date, and this 3-day period may be included within the required notice period;

 Mandatory Language.
-The following language, in bold and conspicuous print, must be included in the notice:

-If the motion is filed in a chapter 7, 12, or 13 case:

-A HEARING ON THE MOTION and any responses will be held at [time] on [date] at the following location: [indicate Rutland or Burlington location].

-IF YOU OPPOSE THE MOTION, you are encouraged to file a written response specifying your opposition to the motion with the Clerk of the Court, on or before 4:00 P.M. on [a date that is no fewer than 3 business days before the hearing date].
-If you file a written response, you must also serve a copy on the moving party, the debtor, the debtor’s counsel, the United States trustee, and the case trustee (if any).
-The addresses for those parties are set forth below.

-If the motion is filed in a chapter 11 case:

-A HEARING ON THE MOTION and any responses will be held at [time] on [date] at the following location: [indicate Rutland or Burlington location].

-IF YOU OPPOSE THE MOTION, you are encouraged to file a written response specifying your opposition to the motion with the Clerk of the Court on or before 4:00 P.M. on [a date that is no fewer than 3 business days before the hearing date].
-If you file a written response, you must also serve a copy on the moving party, the debtor, the debtor’s counsel, the United States trustee, the case trustee (if any), and the creditors’ committee and its counsel or, if no committee is appointed, the 20 largest unsecured creditors.
-The addresses for those parties are set forth below.

-All notices of hearings under Vt.
-LBR 9013-3 must be in substantial compliance with Vt.
-LB Form U-1 or Vt.
-LB Form U-1-11.
+A notice of motion using the conventional procedure must substantially comply with Vt.
+LB Form U-1.

 Vt.
 LBR 9013-4.
-Hearings – Routine Motions – Notice Under Optional Default Procedure.
+Hearings –Notices under Default Procedure.

 Meaning of Default Procedure.

-Certain requests for relief under the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure may be determined without a hearing (at the option of the movant), provided parties entitled to notice of the motion are afforded an opportunity for a hearing.
+Certain requests for relief under the Bankruptcy Code or the Bankruptcy Rules may be determined without a hearing (at the option of the movant), provided parties entitled to notice of the motion are afforded an opportunity for a hearing.
 Under the default procedure, if a party files a timely response to the motion, the Court will hold a hearing on the date designated on the notice, unless the Court decides in its discretion, that no hearing is necessary and enters an order prior to the hearing date.
 If no response is timely filed, the Court may enter an order without a hearing.
-However, if an order has not been entered before the hearing date, the scheduled hearing will proceed and the movant must appear.
+However, if an order has not been entered before the hearing date, the scheduled hearing will proceed, and the movant must appear.
 If the Court determines a hearing is necessary, it will hold a hearing even in the absence of a response to the motion.
 The default procedure is optional.

 Relief Available Through Use of the Default Procedure.